infinyon/fluvio/crates/fluvio-smartmodule/README.md

 }
 ```

-This SmartStream reads each record as a string and appends it to the accumulator string.
+This SmartModule reads each record as a string and appends it to the accumulator string.

 ### ArrayMap